Can vulvar cancer be prevented?

 Get vaccinated against HPV

-A vaccine called Gardasil can help protect against infection with HPV subtypes 16 and 18 (as well as 6 and 11).
-In studies, this vaccine was found to prevent anal and genital warts caused by HPV types 6 and 11 and to prevent anal, vulvar, vaginal, and cervical cancers and pre-cancers caused by types 16 and 18.
+Gardasil is a vaccine that can help protect against infection with HPV subtypes 16 and 18 (as well as 6 and 11).
+In studies, Gardasil was found to prevent anal and genital warts caused by HPV types 6 and 11 and to prevent anal, vulvar, vaginal, and cervical cancers and pre-cancers caused by types 16 and 18.

 This vaccine can only be used to prevent HPV infection -- it does not help treat an existing infection.
 To be most effective, the vaccine should be given before a person becomes exposed to HPV (such as through sexual activity).